Happening-Community/requests-and-offers/documentation/specifications.md

 - **Messaging to Administrators**: Provides a channel for users to send messages to network administrators.
 This feature is accessible through an inbox within the administration panel, allowing administrators to address user concerns, inquiries, and reports efficiently.

 This messaging functionality supports the dynamic interaction between users, enhancing the collaborative environment and ensuring smooth transactions within the Requests & Offers - MVP platform.

+#### 4.8.1 Suspension Notifications
+**Notification System**: Implement a notification system to inform users when they have been suspended and why.
+This system should also notify the user once the suspension period ends.

 ## 5. MVP Use Case: Project Collaboration and Skill Matching